fymue/bitarray/Readme.md

-# bitarray
+# C bitarray implementation

 ## About

 Dynamic bitarray implementation written in C.

 This bitarray/bitset implementation supports plenty of bitarray-relevant features, such as
 - clearing/setting bit (ranges)
-- fast counting of set bits (in range)
+- fast counting of set bits in a range or the entire bitarray
 - `&` (AND), `|` (OR), `^` (XOR), `~` (NOT), `>>` (RIGHT SHIFT) and `<<` (LEFT SHIFT) on bitarrays
-- converting a (unsigned) number to a bitarray for easy bit manipulation (and back to a number)
+- converting an (unsigned) number/string to a bitarray for easy bit manipulation
+- converting a bitarray into a number or string

 amongst others.

-Unlike e.g. `std::bitset`, this bitarray implementation is dynamic, meaning the size of a bitarray doesn't need to be known at compile-time, which allows for some more flexibility.
+Unlike e.g. C++'s `std::bitset`, this bitarray implementation is dynamic, meaning the size of a bitarray doesn't need to be known at compile-time, which allows for some more flexibility.

 ## Installation/Usage